tagazok/my-workshops/static-web-apps/tutorial.md

 ---

 ## Setup your environment using a container

+**Note:** This step is optional.
+You can either use a container like described below, or install all the tools yourself as we walk through the workshop.

 There is not much you need to start working with `Azure Static Web Apps`.
 If you already have all the requirements listed at the begining of the workshop, you are good to go.
 We will see at each step what are the tools and the VSCode extensions you will need to install.